Margaret is a mother, brand director, and event producer living in Venice Beach, California.

 Margaret studied Rhetoric at UC Berkeley and earned a master’s degree in Journalism and Communications from Northwestern University.
 She began her career in experiential and brand marketing with companies like Eventbrite and OpenTable, where she produced conferences, press events, and brand activations designed to create meaningful, human-centered moments.

 Over the years, she has helped build and grow early-stage, impact-driven brands across wellness, CPG, and lifestyle.
 Her work has included brand storytelling, campaign development, product launches, influencer partnerships, and experiential strategy, both domestically and internationally.
+She has lived and worked with companies in India, Indonesia, Kauai, Mexico City, Ecuador, New Zealand, and throughout California—bringing a globally attuned sensibility to her storytelling and strategy.
 In India and Ecuador, she partnered with artisan women and Indigenous communities to build ethical product lines rooted in local craft and culture.
 As CMO and a founding team member of a non-profit incubated by IDEO, she helped reshape public dialogue around end-of-life through cultural programming and city-wide festivals in partnership with institutions such as MoMA, Pixar, and Deepak Chopra.